kamkoum04/Terraform-003-quiz/README.md

 If you need the JSON hosted elsewhere (CORS), either configure the server to allow CORS or update the `fetch()` URL in `app.js` to point to the remote URL.

-Commit & push

-- I can commit this README and push it to the remote `origin/main`.
-If you'd like that, say "commit and push README" and I'll do it for you.

 Troubleshooting